QN6skcZG/Drawing-Robot-Tool-by-Antiflix/README.md

 ## Installation

-Download the source code) and copy the plotter-lod.inx and plotter-lod.py into the Inkscape extensions folder.
+Download the source code) and copy the drawingrobot.inx and drawingrobot.py into the Inkscape extensions folder.

  Inkscape lists the location of your extensions folder under **Edit** > **Preferences** > **System**.